How to Build a Picnic Table

 - Drill pilot holes on each brace and then drive in the screws.

 - Test-fit the braces.
-If they don't fit, adjust the notch with sandpaper or a chisel.
-In some cases, you may have to move the leg assembly.
+Adjust the notch using sandpaper or chisel it until it fits.
+If necessary, move the leg assembly.

-- Separate each pair of bench slats with ¼-inch spacers and clamp each assembly together.
+- Separate each pair of bench slats with 1/4-inch spacers.
+Clamp each assembly together.

-- Drill holes with a combination countersink bit and drive in No. 8 2 ½-inch deck screws.
+- Drill holes with a combination countersink bit for 4-inch deck screws.

-- Bore a hole for a pencil into a 6-foot-long 1 x 2.
+- Bore a hole for a pencil into a 6-foot 1-inch x 2-inch board.